Barratt Impulsiveness Scale

 The Barratt Impulsiveness Scale (BIS) is a widely used measure of impulsiveness.
 It includes 30 items that are scored to yield six first-order factors (attention, motor, self-control, cognitive complexity, perseverance, and cognitive instability impulsiveness) and three second-order factors (attentional, motor, and non-planning impulsiveness).

 The BIS is the most widely used self-report measure of impulsive personality traits.
 As of June 2008, Web of Knowledge (an academic citation indexing and search service) tallied 457 journal citations of the 1995 article which defined the factor structure of the 11th version of the Barratt Impulsiveness Scale.
 Although initially developed in the United States, the BIS-11 has been applied widely around the world, including Australia, Belgium, Brazil, Canada, China, Estonia, France, Germany, Greece, Israel, Italy, Japan, Korea, Netherlands, Scotland, Spain, Switzerland, Taiwan, Turkey, and the United Kingdom.

 The first version of the scale, the BIS-1, was released in 1959.
-The second version, the BIS-11, was released in 1995.
+The current version, the BIS-11, was released in 1995.